Comparison

 Trade showroom frontage

-A trade showroom with a broad frontage and shallow customer-parking apron may suit a fixed turret or bullet that is chosen for field of view first.
+A trade showroom with a broad frontage and shallow customer-parking apron may suit a fixed turret or bullet chosen for field of view first.
 If the site also has a dark side gate, that second view can move into the Tri-Guard branch without forcing the entire job into deterrence cameras.

 Frequently Asked Questions